 How Installing GPS Tracking Devices Can Help Teen Safety

-According to recent statistics provided by the Illinois Department of Transportation, young drivers between the ages of 16-20 were involved in 58,392 total reported crashes in 2019.
 And although they account for about 8% of all licensed drivers, their involvement in crashes is considerably higher.
 In addition, teenagers driving at night with passengers are four to five times more likely to crash than teenagers driving during the day.

 A statistical research study performed by the National Traffic Safety Administration also revealed that more than 5,000 teens are killed annually in traffic collisions, which makes it the leading cause of death for Americans between ages 15 and 20.

-GPS car trackers, can be used to monitor and track the driving habits of young drivers by keeping them accountable for their whereabouts and their driving tendencies.
-Installing a GPS tracking device can also help in potentially reducing the risk of vehicle related accidents, injuries, or even fatalities among young, less-experienced drivers.
+Installing a GPS tracking device can also help in potentially reducing the risk of vehicle-related accidents, injuries, or even fatalities among young, less-experienced drivers.
 The reality is that teen driving statistics can and should be improved, and GPS car trackers can help.

 While there are no guaranteed life-saving inventions available in today’s market, proper monitoring and guidance can greatly reduce the risk of injuries and/or fatalities among teenage drivers.
-Utilizing devices such as real time GPS trackers, can serve as a valuable preventative tool to help parents monitor one of their most cherished assets, their children.
+Utilizing devices such as real-time GPS trackers can serve as a valuable preventative tool to help parents monitor one of their most cherished assets, their children.

 Matthew is a freelance writer who is passionate about technology, music, photography, and decentralized finance.